mamantoha/mpd_client/MPD_COMMANDS.md

 > The response consists of lines in the form "KEY: VALUE".
 Comments with suspicious characters (e.g. newlines) are ignored silently.

 > The meaning of these depends on the codec, and not all decoder plugins support it.
 For example, on Ogg files, this lists the Vorbis comments.

+### Mounts and neighbors ###

+A "storage" provides access to files in the directory tree.
+The most basic storage plugin is a "local" storage plugin which accesses the local file system, and there are plugins to access NFS and SMB servers.

+Multiple storages can be "mounted" together, similar to the `mount` command on many operationg systems, but without cooperation from the kernel.
+No superuser privileges are necessary, beause this mapping exists only inside the `MPD` process.

+---
+`mount {PATH} {URI} => fetch_nothing`

+> Mount the specified remote storage `URI` at the given `PATH`

+---
+`unmount {PATH} => fetch_nothing`

+> Unmounts the specified `PATH`

+---
+`listmounts => fetch_mounts`

+> Queries a list of all mounts.
+By default, this contains just the configured `music_directory`

+---
+`listneighbors => fetch_neighbors`

+> Queries a list of "neighbors" (e.g. accessible file servers on the local net).
+Items on that list may be used with the `mount` command.

 ### Sticker Commands ###